caltechlibrary/cold/README.md

 }
 ~~~

 Some objects may have more attributes others less.
 A simple table schema containing a row id, an internal identifier (e.g. cl_people_id, cl_group_id, cl_funder_id), a "field" and a "value" can be used to represent all the types of fields associated with a given object.
-A separate table can be used for person, group and finder.
+A separate table can be used for person, group and finder with the individual objects stored as a JSON type.
 This is well suited to a data collection that has sparse consistency (e.g. one person might have an ORCID but not a research id, the next might have a viaf or wikidata id but not a ORCID).

 ~~~
 CREATE TABLE people (cl_people_id VARCHAR(255) PRIMARY KEY, object JSON);